jyeon172/MachineLearning/README.md

     1. Read Data and Set columns

-    (Check Dataset using "printStatistic")
+    (Check Dataset: printStatistic)

     2. Do Preprocessing
       2-1.
-Drop NaN Value _(Preprocess)drop_
+Drop NaN Value: Preprocess - drop
       2-2.
-Reset index value ("Preprocess" - "reset")
+Reset index value: Preprocess - reset

-    (Check Dataset using "printStatistic")
+    (Check Dataset: printStatistic)

-    3. Double For Loop for test below using scaled data and unscaled data ("Model" - "scaling") 3-1.
+    3. Double For Loop for test below using scaled data and unscaled data: Model - scaling 3-1.
 Inner For Loop: Compare result with various test_ratio (0.1, 0.2, 0.3) 3-2.
-Outer For Loop: Compare result with 4 classification models ("Model" - "DecisionTreeEntropy", "DecisionTreeGini", "LogisticRegression", "SVM")
+Outer For Loop: Compare result with 4 classification models: Model - DecisionTreeEntropy, DecisionTreeGini, LogisticRegression, SVM
-        -> Use various of the model parameters and hyperparameters for each model -> Use various numbers k for k-fold cross validation for set best hyperparameters ("Model" - "gridSearch") 3-3.
-Print accuracy and best hyperparameter of each case to compare ("Model" - "printAcc") -> Use various numbers k for k-fold cross validation for set best hyperparameters ("Model" - "test") So, 3 loop (test_ratio) x 4 loop (classification model) = 12 loop for scaled, unscaled data each
+          ∙ Use various of the model parameters and hyperparameters for each model: Model - gridSearch 3-3.
+Print accuracy and best hyperparameter of each case to compare: Model - printAcc ∙ Use various numbers k for k-fold cross validation for set best hyperparameters: Model - test So, "3 loop (test_ratio) x 4 loop (classification model) = 12 loop" for scaled/unscaled data each

 </details>